Moogert/moogProject/current.md

 I am currently investigating the power source's reliability.
 My reasoning for this being, of course, that a synth can't work without good power, and bad power will make any other efforts pretty pointless.
+As of right now, the power source is shot.
+(Or, pretty close to it.)
+Investigating other options for powering the synth for the time being. ("...for a few dollars more...")

 ## PLAN OF ATTACK: